marmleflagm/marmleflagm.github.io/index.md

-a statistician's thoughts on slay the spire
+a statistician's thoughts on slay the spire. catch me on [twitch](twitch.tv/marmle).